Video Days

-Video Days is a skateboarding video by Blind Skateboards released in 1991.
+Video Days is a skateboarding video by Blind Skateboards released in 1991, which is often credited as the most important skate video of all time.

-Video Days is the first movie/video directed by Spike Jonze and stars Mark Gonzales, Rudy Johnson, Jason Lee, Guy Mariano and Jordan Richter.
+Video Days is the second movie/video directed by Spike Jonze and stars Mark Gonzales, Guy Mariano, Rudy Johnson, Jordan Richter, and Jason Lee.
 Legendary professional skateboarder Danny Way was briefly on Blind Skateboards from 1990–1991 and shot some footage for Video Days.
 However, he soon quit Blind, returning to his original team H-Street Skateboards and his footage for Video Days was omitted.
-A brief shot of Way can be seen during Mark Gonzales' part in this video.
+A brief shot of Way can be seen during Gonzales' part in this video.

 Synopsis

 The film starts off with footage of all 5 skaters driving around in a Blue Oldsmobile Ninety-Eight Regency accompanied to the song "Low Rider" by War; this car becomes the central theme for the video.
 Each skater's name is introduced while riding in the car which is then followed by footage of them performing a trick.
 The car then drives along a road until out of frame which then reveals a sunset overlooking a forest.

 Guy Mariano's name is displayed in white writing in front of a black background thus beginning his part.
 Then footage of Guy performing several tricks is shown before the accompanied song ("I Want You Back" by Jackson 5) starts playing.
 Guy Mariano continues to primarily skate in places such as schools, car parks and streets.
 His part ends with him sliding a rail and being in disbelief about it.

 Jordan Richter's name is then displayed while the accompanying song ("My War" by Black Flag) starts playing.
 Jordan then proceeds to skate primarily half-pipes and vert-based skateparks (with some footage of him skating in car parks).
 His part ends abruptly after he performs a no handed air and the song ends.

 Mark Gonzales' name is then displayed; then footage of the 1971 film Willy Wonka & the Chocolate Factory is shown with Willy Wonka (Gene Wilder) saying "We are the music makers and we are the dreamers of dreams".
 The accompanying song ("Traneing In" by John Coltrane and the Red Garland Trio) starts playing.
 Mark then proceeds to skate a wide variety of locations including car parks, streets, ditches, basketball courts, half pipes and plazas.
 Short and silent snippets of Willy Wonka & the Chocolate Factory do appear throughout this part.
 The part ends when Mark frontside boardslides a rail and then loses his board.
 Then footage of a young British girl saying "I hope you've enjoyed the skateboarding and everything else, that's all folks, goodbye.
 And this is from...", she then gives a confused look to someone off camera.